 Think twice if

 - You are treating CySA+, CISSP, or SecurityX as a FIRST cert — they are not.
-CySA+ sits after Security+; CISSP is gated behind five years of experience; SecurityX is years out.
+CySA+ sits after Security+; check ISC2's current eligibility rules before planning CISSP; and our read: SecurityX is an advanced, later-stage step in RoleMath's sequencing.

-- You want a certificate to substitute for hands-on practice — it will not; labs and demonstrable monitoring/triage work are what convert a cert into a hire.
+- You want a certificate to substitute for hands-on practice — it will not.
+Our read: lead with labs and demonstrable monitoring/triage work an interviewer can examine.

 Build this proof first